-References to Distributable Cash are to cash available for distribution to Limited Partners in accordance with the planned distribution of surplus funds of the Partnership as described in this prospectus.
-Distributable Cash is presented in this prospectus as the General Partner's intention to cause the Partnership to make monthly distributions, as available, and it is therefore a useful financial measure of the Partnership's ability to make such distributions.
+References to Distributable Cash are to cash available for distribution to Oil & Gas Royalty Income Class Limited Partners in accordance with the planned distribution of surplus funds of the Partnership as described in this prospectus.
+Distributable Cash is presented in this prospectus as the General Partner's intention to cause the Partnership to make monthly distributions to holders of Oil & Gas Royalty Income Class Units, as available, and it is therefore a useful financial measure of the Partnership's ability to make such distributions.
 It is also a measure generally used by investors in Canada as an indicator of financial performance.
-One of the factors that may be considered relevant by prospective investors is the cash available to be distributed by the Partnership relative to the price or value of the Units.
-The General Partner believes that Distributable Cash is a useful supplemental measure that may assist investors to assess an investment in Units.
+One of the factors that may be considered relevant by prospective investors is the cash available to be distributed by the Partnership relative to the price or value of the Oil & Gas Royalty Income Class Units.
+The General Partner believes that Distributable Cash is a useful supplemental measure that may assist investors to assess an investment in Oil & Gas Royalty Income Class Units.
 Investors are cautioned, however, that these measures should not be construed as an alternative to net income (loss) as determined in accordance with IFRS as an indicator of the Partnership's financial performance or cash flows from operations.
 The Partnership's method of calculating these measures will be consistent from year to year but may be different than that used by other issuers.